TheAwiteb/lprs/README.md

 # Lprs

-Lprs is a local password manager designed to securely store and manage your passwords.
+Lprs is a local vault manager designed to securely store and manage your vaults.

 ### MSRV
 The Minimum Supported Rust Version (MSRV) is `1.70.0`.